lindeloev/mcp/README.md

 fit_null = mcp(segments_null, ex_demo)
 ```

-Using leave-one-out cross-validation, we see that the two-change-points model is preferred (it is on top), but not very strongly.
-See more about this in the `loo` package.
+Leveraging the power of `loo::loo`, we see that the two-change-points model is preferred (it is on top), but not very strongly.
+See the documentation of the `loo` package and associated papers for more details.

 ```r
 # Compare loos: